 The game has an input code to display an audit screen.
 During the attract mode, hold P1 Button 1 and 4 and A for a couple seconds.
 While on that screen, you can press P1 Start to exit, or hold P1 Button 2 and 3 and B to reset the audit stats.

 Here's the basic summary of the game's story.
 There is an island country with sorcerers known as 'Card Users.'
 Two apprentice card users, Nicole and Claire, read one of their master's books and learn about the Rainbow Card.
 Having this card, any wish will be granted.
 The two go off on a quest to search for it and become the best Card Users in the world.

 (Quick side note about their names: they only appear as katakana throughout the game, as ニコル NIKORU and クレア KUREA.
-In the character test screens from the above mentioned test menu, the names appear romanized as Nicor and Crea... but I think it's pretty clear they weren't certain of the proper Western spelling and were actually intending something closer to Nicole and Claire.
+In the character test screens from the above mentioned test menu, the names appear romanized as Nicor and Crea... but I think it's pretty clear that they actually intended something closer to Nicole and Claire and just weren't aware of the proper Western spellings.
 So I'm sticking with that.)